-Not only does Chipotle provide its part-time employees health, vision, dental and wellness coverage, they also match their 401k after one year of employment and offer discounts to all workers.
+Not only does Chipotle provide its part-time workers health, vision, dental and wellness coverage – it also matches their 401(k) contributions after one year of employment and offers discounts to all workers.
 Additionally, full- and part-time employees are eligible for educational assistance through Guild Education.
 With this program, workers can save up to 99 percent on college costs and earn up to 44 credit hours.

-All Macy's employees are eligible for health and retirement benefits, flexible schedules and on-the-job training.
-Employees, their spouses and eligible dependents get a 20 percent discount on most merchandise at Macy's or Bloomingdale's.
-Occasionally employees also receive an added 10 percent discount.
-But possibly the most unique benefit of all is the opportunity to be in Macy's Thanksgiving Day Parade.
+Many part-time Macy's employees are eligible for health and retirement benefits, flexible schedules, and on-the-job training.
+Employees also get discounts on all Macy's merchandise, but possibly the most unique benefit is the opportunity to be in the Macy's Thanksgiving Day Parade.

-At REI, all full- and part-time employees are eligible for an annual incentive plans.
-Those who work more than 20 hours a week also qualify for the REI Flex Plan, where they choose from various medical plans for themselves and their dependents.
-The company covers most of the costs for the medical plan and all the basic life and disability plans.
+At REI, part-time employees who work over 20 hours a week for over 12 months are eligible for competitive benefit packages where they can choose from various medical plans for themselves and their dependents.
+The company covers most of the costs for the medical plan and all the costs for its basic life and disability plans.

 There are additional options like vision care, orthodontia and long-term care coverage as well.
-For those who work less than 20 hours a week, REI helps them to navigate the health insurance marketplace.
-They also offer employees discount programs (50 percent off REI gear and apparel, 30 percent off vendor merchandise and 10 percent off sale items), Yay Days (one day off every six months for outdoor activities), challenge grants (to put toward goals like climbing Mt.
-Everest) and tuition reimbursement toward higher education for those who plan on staying with the company.
+REI also offers employees discount programs (50 percent off REI gear and apparel, 30 percent off vendor merchandise, and 10 percent off sale items), Yay Days (one day off every six months for outdoor activities) and challenge grants (to put toward goals like climbing Mt.
+Everest).

-Although hourly part-timers at Costco must wait a little longer than full-time employees for benefit eligibility (180 days instead of 90), the national wholesale retailer offers a competitive package that includes health, dental and vision care, a 401(k) plan with employer contribution, discounts on prescription medication, child care assistance and life insurance.
+Although hourly part-timers at Costco must wait longer than full-time employees for benefits eligibility (180 days instead of 90), the national wholesale retailer offers a competitive package that includes health, dental, and vision care; a 401(k) plan with matching employer contribution; discounts on prescription medication; child care assistance; and life insurance.
 Employee premium portions or costs are withheld pretax.

-Lowe's Home Improvement offers eligible part-time workers numerous benefits options that are available after 89 days of continuous employment.
-This includes preventive medical care, dental and vision insurance, and life insurance.
-The company also offers other benefits, such as corporate wellness programs and learning and development programs.
+Lowe's Home Improvement offers eligible part-time workers numerous benefits, including medical, dental, and vision insurance as well as life and disability insurance.
+The company also offers health and wellness programs, plus learning and development programs.

-Staples' plan for part-time workers includes limited vision and dental benefits, life and dependent life, accidental death, short-term disability and a 401(k) plan.
+Staples' plan for part-time workers includes vision and dental benefits, life and dependent life, accidental death, short-term disability, and a 401(k) plan.

-All Starbucks employees, or "partners," working 20 or more hours per week are entitled to a specially tailored benefits package to fit their personal needs.
-He or she might also be eligible for comprehensive healthcare coverage, discounted stock purchase options, 401(k) with match, educational savings and a time-off program.
+All Starbucks employees, or "partners," are entitled to their choice of multiple coverage levels for medical, dental, and vision plans; life insurance; disability; and accident coverage.
+They might also be eligible for comprehensive healthcare and dependent care coverage, discounted stock purchase options, 401(k) with match, educational savings, and a time-off program.

-In a precedent-setting move for the fast-food industry, Starbucks also has a partnership with Arizona State University that allows all eligible U.S. employees to earn a bachelor's degree through ASU's online program, with full or partial tuition coverage.
+In a precedent-setting move for the fast-food industry, Starbucks has a partnership with Arizona State University that allows all eligible U.S. employees to earn a bachelor's degree through ASU's online program with full tuition reimbursement.
 Regardless of the benefits chosen, all partners receive an in-store discount and one free pound of coffee, K-cup pack or tea tin per week.